gmagklaras/POFR/README.md

 * Minimum implementation complexity: No proprietary kernel hooks or complex installation/deployment software dependencies.
 * Acceptable system security: No agents running on client systems exposing open network ports.
 Data are cryptographically signed and pushed to the server by using encrypted channels.
 * Balanced computational overhead and data accuracy: The data extracted from the clients should provide a reasonable level of accuracy to reconstruct event sequences, not at the expense of computational overhead for the monitored systems.

-POFR clients have been tested with CentOS/RHEL/ALMALinux versions 7, 8 and 9, Fedora 38/39/40/41, as well as recent versions of Ubuntu.
-For a server, we recommend either a CentOS 7 or a Fedora 33/34 distro OR the sample KVM and Docker images provided.

 ## Dependencies and requirements